prradd/Clients-list/README.md

 I've decided to add Unit Testing to the project (started with server side, to test the routes).
 Used Jest for this purpose.
 Live sample of the project, can be found <a href="https://stormy-retreat-20506.herokuapp.com/">HERE</a>.

-The scripts to install and run the app could be found in package.json file, after the "clone" is done:
+All the scripts to install and run the app are located in package.json file.
+After the "clone" is done:

 Install dependencies for both Server and Client<br>
 `npm run install-all`